kapouer/window-page/README.md

 API
 ---

-### page properties
+### page object

-The page object has the same properties as a URL instance, along with
+The page object extends a standard URL instance

+* page.pathname, search, hostname, protocol...
+  the usual properties
-* page.query
+* query
-  the parsed query string
+  the parsed query string.

+When Page.format(page) is called, the query object is stringified first, then it returns the result of location.toString.

+It has some extra properties that are passed along to all fn functions

 * page.document
-  the document set by routers chain for import
+  the document set by routers chain for import, then window.document

+* page.browsing
+  is set to true if document location is going to change after chains are run successfully.

+* page.updating
+  is set to true if the currently run chain function has already run once on the current document instance.

-### Chains
+### Chains setup

-There are three chains (route, build, handle) that accepts thenables.

 * Page.route(fn)
-  Queue a route function.

 * Page.build(fn)
-  Queue a build function

 * Page.handle(fn)
-  Queue a handler function

-The return value of the thenables is ignored.
+The return values of the promises are ignored.

+All functions receive the same "page" parameter.

 ### History